Invoca/developer-docs/source/api_documentation/transactions_api/_network_param_table.rst

     - Qualified Regions
     - The list of regions that that the caller matched

-  * - quantity_list
-    - Quantity List
-    - [Call center integration only] Comma-separated list of order quantities as reported by the call center.
-Each quantity in the list matches the sku_list entry in that same position.

-  * - reason_code
-    - Reason Code
-    - [Call center integration only] Call center-specific status code giving the disposition of the call.

   * - recording
     - Recording
     - URL to the call recording, if available